rexroni/venowm/README.md

 1. Run `make`

-1. Execute from a console (not X) with `swc-launch ./venowm`.
+1. Execute under X11 with `./venowm` (hardware backend support is upcoming).

-1. Press "ctrl-q" to quit.
+1. Launch more windows (currently hard-coded to launch `vimb`) with "ctrl-enter".
+Split the screen with "ctrl-minus" or "control-backslash".
+Move between frames with "ctrl-h/j/k/l".
+Drag windows around with "ctrl-shift-h/j/k/l".
+Close frames with "ctrl-y".
+Show hidden windows with "ctrl-space".
+Press "ctrl-q" to quit.

 ## License